estuary/flow/site/docs/reference/Connectors/materialization-connectors/Firebolt.md

 ## Delta updates

+Firebolt is an insert-only system; it doesn't support updates or deletes.
-The Firebolt connector operates only in [delta updates](../../../concepts/materialization.md#delta-updates) mode.
+Because of this, the Firebolt connector operates only in [delta updates](../../../concepts/materialization.md#delta-updates) mode.
 Firebolt stores all deltas — the unmerged collection documents — directly.

 In some cases, this will affect how materialized views look in Firebolt compared to other systems that use standard updates.